 Motorist/Driver will not be eligible for Fire Camp, Probation, Home Confinement, or Community Service as a substitute for prison/incarceration.

 Motorist/Driver will not be eligible for a suspended sentence.

 Motorist/Drivers must have to serve 85% of the statutory Minimum.

 Plea deals, whereas, death has resulted from a Hit & Run of a pedestrian, runner or cyclist, that are submitted by the District Attorney and accepted by a criminal defendant or their attorney are not binding unless the plea deal is signed, accepted and approved by one authorized member of the victims family.

 News Media Interviews

-Mario Gastelum needs your help with “Help us seek increased penalties on Drunk drivers.
+Carmen Tellez needs your help with “Help us seek increased penalties on Drunk drivers.
 A drunk driver that kills your kid shouldn't be released from prison in 16 Months.”.
-Join Mario and 2,785 supporters today.
+Join Carmen and 2,786 supporters today.